-The Authority classifies its financial assets, other than investment in subsidiary, in the following categories: loans and receivables and held-to-maturity.
+Until 31 December 2017, the Authority classified its financial assets, other than investment in subsidiary, in the following categories: loans and receivables and held-to-maturity.
 The classification depends on the purpose for which the financial assets were acquired.
 Management determines the classification of its financial assets at initial recognition.